 Units issued are recorded at the offer price prevalent on the day on which application form, (complete in all respects) is received.
-The offer price represents the net asset value of units at the end of the day.
+The offer price represents the net asset value of units at the end of the day plus the allowable sales load.
+The sales load is payable to the Management Company as processing fee.
 Issue of units is recorded on acceptance of application for sale.